 BIST (Built-In Self-Test) for random logic is becoming an attractive alternative in IC testing.
 Although research on logic BIST has been a hot topic already for over 30 years, the actual use of logic BIST in industry still is limited.
-However, recent advances in deep-submicron IC process technology and core-based IC design technology will certainly lead to more widespread use of logic BIST since external testing is becoming more and more difficult and costly [29].
-This is confirmed by the ITRS (International Technology Roadmap for Semiconductors) statement that by 2014 it may cost more to test a transistor than to manufacture a transistor unless techniques like logic BIST are employed [22].
+However, recent advances in deep-submicron IC process technology and core-based IC design technology will certainly lead to more widespread use of logic BIST since external testing is becoming more and more difficult and costly [30].
+This is confirmed by the ITRS (International Technology Roadmap for

+Semiconductors) statement that by 2014 it may cost more to test a transistor than to manufacture a transistor unless techniques like logic BIST are employed [23].

-Modern system chips integrate digital, analog, and memory modules into a single IC.
+Modern system chips integrate digital logic, analog circuitry, and memory modules into a single IC.
 Testing such heterogeneous ICs requires either the use of multiple, dedicated testers or a single, complex tester for testing the digital, analog, and memory parts.
-The use of logic BIST for the digital modules, analog BIST for the analog modules, and memory BIST for the memory modules, provides that a single, low-cost external tester is sufficient.
+The use of logic BIST for the digital logic modules, analog BIST for the analog modules, and memory BIST for the memory modules, provides that a single, low-cost external tester is sufficient [31].

-Since more and more transistors are integrated on a single IC, the amount of test vectors to test such large ICs is increasing.
-This requires large memories in external test equipment.
-In addition, a significant increase is predicted for the number of transistors per pin, and consequently the amount of test data that has to be transported per pin will increase [22].
-Combined with the growing gap between the internal clock frequencies and I/O frequencies, this gives rise to a bandwith problem which will lead to increasing test times [29].
+Since more and more transistors are integrated on a single IC, the amount of test vectors necessary to test such large ICs is increasing.
+This requires large and costly vector memories in external test equipment.
+In addition, a significant increase is predicted for the number of transistors per pin, and consequently the amount of test data that has to be transported per pin will increase [23].
+Combined with the growing gap between the internal clock frequencies and I/O frequencies, this gives rise to a bandwidth problem which will lead to increasing test times [30].
+BIST may solve this problem since it provides on-chip generation of test stimuli and evaluation of test responses.